 Only Chinese Taipei/Taiwan (17), Japan (11), California (7) and Pennsylvania (5) have won more Little League baseball World Series championships than Connecticut.
 New Jersey also has 4 championships.

-Since it became a separate region, Connecticut has won (6) New England Little League baseball Championships.
+Since it became a separate region, Connecticut has won (5) New England Little League baseball Championships.
 Massachusetts also has (4) New England titles.
 Rhode Island leads among New England Champs, with (8), having won 5 of the past 6 years (2014-2019).

 Salem, New Hampshire represents the only New England team to ever win a Juniors baseball World Series.
 No New England team has ever won a Senior or Big League baseball World Series.
 Currently Bangor, Maine is the host site for the Senior League World Series, and as such enters a ‘host’ team into that tournament annually.
 The Maine host team has never won that tournament.
 Little League has disbanded the Big league division in 2017.

 The Little League Softball World Series was hosted in Kalamazoo, Michigan from 1974-1993, and has since been hosted in Portland, Oregon.
 For 2020 the site moved to Greenville, North Carolina, but was cancelled due to the Pandemic.
 The site for 2021 has not be confirmed.
 No team from Connecticut has ever won the Little League Softball World Series.
 In 1979, North Providence W Little League became the only team from the New England region ever to win a Softball World Series title.

 The following teams from Connecticut have advanced to the Little League Softball World Series since 2000.
 Records before 2000 are not available.
 Only 4 teams from the United States advance to that tournament to play 4 teams from other parts of the world.